Why We Oppose Question 6 (2026)

 Society from industries that profit on human destruction

-As warned in the Book of Revelation, the gravest sin of a fallen system is the buying and selling of souls.
+As warned in the Book of Revelation, the gravest sin is the buying and selling of souls.
 This amendment moves us closer to that darkness.

 Vote NO on Question 6 this November.